 McGill College, and with it the Faculty of Arts, officially opened on 6 September 1843.
 The early curriculum, heavily weighted in classical studies, also included lectures in mathematics, logic, French, history, geography, and law.
 There were very few students, only 15 by 1848.

-Sir John William Dawson, who became Principal in 1855—an office he would hold until 1893—would institute numerous reforms and would lay the cornerstone for the reputation of excellence the Faculty enjoys today.
+Sir John William Dawson, who became Principal in 1855-an office he would hold until 1893-would institute numerous reforms and lay the cornerstone for the reputation of excellence the Faculty enjoys today.
 In his inaugural address to the Board of Governors in November 1855, Dawson made it clear it was his intention to provide a curriculum which would range from the classics to modern languages and the professions, and from physics to engineering.
 Dawson worked quickly.
 By the late 1850s, instruction was offered in natural history, chemistry, agriculture, mathematics, natural philosophy, classics, history, English literature, logic, and mental and moral philosophy.
-And by 1860, enrolment in the Faculty had climbed to around 50.
+By 1860, enrolment in the Faculty had climbed to around 50 students.

-In the 1890s, while the general Arts course was still firmly based in the classics requiring graduating students to be prepared in Latin and Greek, mathematics, English, and a paper on “the leading events in English history” were also required.
+In the 1890s, while the general Arts course was still firmly based in the classics, requiring graduating students to be prepared in Latin and Greek, mathematics, English, a paper on "the leading events in English history" was also required.
 Honours programs were available in the following disciplines: classical languages; mathematics and physics; mental and moral philosophy; English language, literature, and history; geology and the natural sciences; and modern languages and history.

 As the cornerstone faculty of the University, when new social science disciplines emerged over the years, and when the School of Social Work was founded in 1923, they and it were subsumed into Arts.
 So, too, did disciplines in the sciences.
 By 1931 the sciences had come to form a substantial part of the Faculty of Arts.
 While they had their own needs distinct from those of the humanities and social science departments, they did not want to break away from Arts entirely.
 The solution reached was to rename the faculty the Faculty of Arts and Science.
 With only minor modifications, this structure endured until 1971 when the science departments left Arts to form the Faculty of Science.